jfjlaros/serialMux/docs/protocol.rst

-The first virtual device has port number ``0``, the second ``1``, etc. Port number ``254`` is reserved for control messages, which limits the maximum number of virtual devices 253.
+The first virtual device has port number ``0``, the second ``1``, etc. Port number ``254`` is reserved for control messages, which limits the maximum number of virtual devices to 254.

 Control channel